SilkRose/Pony/stories/pink-reflections/pink-reflections.md

 "Was there something you wanted to talk about?–"

-When Fluttershy looked up, Pinkie had vanished.
+When Fluttershy looks up, Pinkie had already vanished.

 Pinkie reappears four-hundred hooves away from Fluttershy before she tries to calm herself.